 tried this site, they had zero sites for slip covers.

 I can't find a sofa cover for a dual reclining sofa without a center console.
 The hardest part is the footrests, the bottom needs to be split for practical use.

 I don't know how old you are, but, you might consider trying to learn to sew and make your own.
 The learning process will give you good skills in your future life.
-If you don't have a sewing machine, there are lots of ways you could consider.
-Borrowing one, buying a used one, ads, freecycle, craigs list, ask about one to friends.

 I have an old and very comfortable dual recliner.
 I'm having an awful time finding a slip cover for it.
 Can anyone help me?

 Try SureFit Slipcovers.
 You can check them online or order a catalog.
 Hope this helps. : )

 Call SureFit.
 They have just what you need.
 Good luck

 No, SureFit (spoke to someone on the phone) says that they don't have covers like this.